-The more you know about the defendant's circumstances the better.
-The registrar will make an order allowing service in whatever way is most likely to bring it to the defendant's attention.
+The more you know about the defendant's or other party’s circumstances the better.
+The registrar will make an order allowing service in whatever way is most likely to bring it to the defendant's or other party’s attention.
 Before asking for some other method of service, you should already have tried several times to serve it in the normal way.
 Be prepared to give details of how you tried to serve the document and what happened, and why the method of service you are asking for will succeed.

-The registrar who allows some other method of service very often will allow the defendant extra time to file a reply.
-If that happens, be sure to cross out the 14 days on the notice of claim and insert whatever number of days the registrar orders.
+The registrar who allows some other method of service very often will allow the defendant or other party extra time to file a reply.
+If that happens, be sure to cross out the 14 days on the notice and insert whatever number of days the registrar orders.

-Once the notice of claim and blank reply form has been served, service of everything else becomes quite a simple matter.
+Once the notice of claim and blank reply form or notice of Civil Resolution Tribunal, additional documents and blank reply form, if appropriate, have been served, service of everything else becomes quite a simple matter.

-If the defendant files a reply, his or her address will be on it.
+If the defendant or other party files a reply, his or her address will be on it.
 Then all you have to do with most documents after that is mail them by ordinary mail.
 Exceptions are the third party notice, summons to a payment hearing, and summons to a default hearing.

 From that point on, it is always up to each person involved in the case to make sure that the court and the other parties have their current address.